-Recent highlights include advising: KPS Capital Partners in the \$4.4 billion sale of its portfolio company Howden to Chart Industries; Brookfield Asset Management in its acquisition of a significant minority stake in Primary Wave Music as part of a new strategic partnership valued at over \$2 billion, and its additional \$1.7 billion capital funding commitment; funds affiliated with Apollo Global Management in a \$1.2 billion equity investment by State Farm in ADT a portfolio company of Apollo; Kohlberg & Company in its acquisInustgries; ition of a 50% stake in United States Infrastructure Corporation from Partners Group for an enterprise value of \$4.1 billion; funds managed by affiliates of Apollo Global Management and an investor group led by the Apollo funds, and including investment affiliates of J.F.
-Lehman & Company and Hill City Capital, in their take-private acquisition of Atlas Air Worldwide for an enterprise value of \$5.2 billion; Searchlight Capital Partners, alongside Rêv Worldwide, in their \$1 billion acquisition of the consumer business of Netspend from Global Payments; entities affiliated with Ares Capital Management in connection with Infrastructure and Energy Alternatives \$1.1 billion sale to MasTec; Clearlake Capital Group, L.P. in a consortium deal to acquire Chelsea Football Club: Baring Private Equity Asia in its €6.8 billion sale to EOT; KPS Capital Partners in its \$3.45 billion acquisition of Oldcastle Building Envelope from CRH; 3G Capital in its \$7.1 billion acquisition of Hunter Douglas; Global Infrastructure Partners in its \$15 billion acquisition (together with KKR) of CyrusOne; Oak Hill Advisors in its \$4.2 billion sale to T. Rowe Price Group; Neustar in its \$3.1 billion sale, by a private investment group led by Golden Gate Capital and with minority participation from GIC, to TransUnion; KPS Capital Partners in its \$1.7 billion acquisition of a controlling stake in the Primary Products Business in North America and Latin America of Tate & Lyle: KPS Capital Partners and its portfolio company DexKo Global in the \$3.4 billion sale of DexKo to Brookfield Business Partners; funds managed by affiliates of Apollo Global Management in their \$5 billion acquisition of Verizon Media; Univision Holdings in its \$4.8 billion combination with the content and media assets of Grupo Televisa, S.A.B.; Apollo Global Management in its \$11 billion merger with Athene; KPS Capital Partners in its \$2.7 billion acquisition of the EMEA food, aerosol and promotional packaging business from Crown Holding; Inspire Brands in its \$11.3 billion acquisition of Dunkin' Brands Group; an affiliate of Roark Capital Group in its approximately \$1.5 billion acquisition of the ServiceMaster Brands businesses of ServiceMaster Global Holdings; affiliates of Roark Capital in its \$200 million investment in The Cheesecake Factory; General Atlantic, as lead investor in a consortium, in its \$8.7 billion acquisition of 58.com; funds managed by affiliates of Apollo Global Management in their \$2.7 billion acquisition of Shutterfly; and KPS Capital Partners in its \$1.8 billion acquisition of Howden from Colfax.
+Recent highlights include advising: KPS Capital Partners in the \$4.4 billion sale of its portfolio company Howden to Chart Industries; Brookfield Asset Management in its acquisition of a significant minority stake in Primary Wave Music as part of a new strategic partnership valued at over \$2 billion, and its additional \$1.7 billion capital funding commitment; funds affiliated with Apollo Global Management in a \$1.2 billion experiment by State Farm in ADT a portfolio company of Apollo; Kohlberg & Company in its acquisitions; it is a 50% stake in United States Infrastructure Corporation from Partners Group for an enterprise value of \$4.1 billion; funds managed by affiliates of Apollo Global Management and an investor group led by the Apollo funds, and including investment affiliates of J.F.
+Lehman & Company and Hill City Capital, in their take-private acquisition of Atlas Air Worldwide for an enterprise value of \$5.2 billion; Searchlight Capital Partners, alongside Rèv Worldwide, in their \$1 billion acquisition of the consumer business of Netspend from Global Payments; entities affiliated with Ares Capital Management in connection with Infrastructure and Energy Alternatives \$1.1 billion sale to MasTec; Clearlake Capital Group, L.P. in a consortium deal to acquisition of Oldcastle Building Envelope from CRH; 3G Capital in its \$6.8 billion sale to EQT; KPS Capital Partners in its \$3.45 billion sale to T. Rowe Price Group; Neustar in its \$3.1 billion acquisition of Oldcastle Building Envelope from CRH; 3G Capital in its \$1.1 billion acquisition of Oldcastle Building Stake in the Primary Products Business in North America and Latin America of Tate & Lyle; KPS Capital Partners and its portfolio company DexKo Global in the \$3.4 billion acquisition of Brookfield Business Partners; funds management in its \$1.1 billion merger with Athene; KPS Capital Partners in its \$1.1 billion acquisition of the EMEA food, aerosol and promotional packaging business from Crown Holding; Inspire Brands in its \$1.1.3 billion acquisition of

-PAUL, WEISS, RIFKIND, WHARTON & GARRISON LLP
+PAUL WEISS.
+RIFKIND, WHARTON & GARRISON LLP